SaraAlert/SaraAlert/README.md

 * `docker-compose.yml`: This docker compose file sets up the numerous containers, networks, and volumes required for the split architecture.
 * `docker-compose.prod.yml`: The only difference between this file and the normal one is the overwriting of the `DevelopmentTest` image tag with the `latest` tag.

+##### Amazon S3 Usage

+Amazon S3 is the currently used method for object storage within Sara Alert.
+Because object storage is integrated into Sara Alert using ActiveStorage, the object storage provider can be swapped out by updating `config/storage.yml` and following [the rails documentation](https://edgeguides.rubyonrails.org/active_storage_overview.html#s3-service-amazon-s3-and-s3-compatible-apis).

+Object storage is used by the monitoree exports feature.

+**Basic S3 Setup:**
+1. Create a bucket for exports
+2. Create an IAM user with an associated access key
+3. Create a new permissions policy with the minimum required permissions for the S3 service of ListBucket, GetObject, DeleteObject, and PutObject and assign it to the user

 ##### Building

 * Create a `certs/` directory in the root of the project